aniruhil/thealliance/content/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "The Ohio Alliance Blog" subtitle = ""
+title = "Posts from the Ohio Alliance for Innovation in Population Health" subtitle = "OAIPH @ Ohio University"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.